-\$ su - root

-2. Complete one of the following steps, depending on the location of the installation

-If the installation files are on disc, enter a command similar to the following, where directory\path is the disc mount point directory or the path of the database directory on the DVD:

 '''

-/directory_path/rootpre.sh
+$ su - root

 '''

-If the installation files are on the hard disk, change directory to the Disk1 directory and enter the following command:
+- 2. Complete one of the following steps, depending on the location of the installation - If the installation files are on a DVD, then enter a command similar to the following, where mountpoint is the disk mount point directory or the path of the database directory on the DVD:

 '''

-./rootpre.sh
+mountpoint/grid/rootpre.sh

 '''

+- If the installation files are on the hard disk, change directory to the directory /Disk1 and enter the following command:

+- # ./rootpre.sh

-3. Exit from the root account:
+- Exit from the root account:

-exit
+- # exit

-4. Repeat steps 1 through 3 on all nodes of the cluster.
+- Repeat steps 1 through 3 on all nodes of the cluster.